 how the ram is currently used up

-the 32-bit apps you run still can only address 4GiB of memory, as Chris Cox pointed out, but I can tell you from experience that for us folks still on 32-bit systems, part of that memory is used by background stuff like
+the 32-bit apps you run still can only address 4GiB of memory (even on a 64-bit box, minus video ram - you can use a 32-bit program to find out how much heap is available), but I can tell you from experience that for us folks still on 32-bit systems, part of that memory is used by background stuff like

 - printer software

-- web server, database engine, ftp server if you are running XAMPP for a web server testbed
+- web server, database engine, ftp server if you are running XAMPP or Moodle or Apache Lounge for a web server testbed

 - cmd shells